Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 | `-t`, `--type={native|web|dotnet}`| Specifies the project type. |
 **Examples:**

-- List of available native templates for the workspace.
+- List of available native templates for the workspace:

   Windows&reg;:
   ```